 Top 10 Budget-Friendly Places to Visit in Watamu

 Budget travel in Watamu doesn’t mean compromise.
 It means knowing where to go, how to get there, and which experiences are genuinely free — or close to it.
-The marine park costs a fraction of what similar parks charge elsewhere in East Africa.
+Watamu Marine National Park costs a fraction of what similar parks charge elsewhere in East Africa.
 The beaches have no entrance fees.
-The mangroves, the creek, the forest — all within reach, all extraordinary.
+The Arabuko-Sokoke Forest, Mida Creek, the mangroves — all within reach, all extraordinary, all accessible on a modest daily budget.

 The ten spots below represent the best of what Watamu offers the budget-conscious traveller.
 Some are completely free.
-Some have a small entry fee that supports genuine conservation work.
-All of them are worth your time — and none of them will break your budget.
+Some have a small entry fee that directly funds conservation.
+All of them are worth your time — and none will break your budget.

 01

-One of Kenya’s most beautiful marine parks.
-Share a group boat to cut costs by more than half — the coral and marine life are the same either way.
+One of Kenya’s oldest marine protected areas, established in 1968.
+Share a group boat to cut costs significantly — the coral gardens, sea turtles, and reef fish are the same regardless of how many people are on the boat.

 02